Monday, July 15, 2024

 Then after overall staging based on imaging, a tissue sample is obtained, either through biopsy or surgery, and the substaging happens for greater specificity.

-This way, we can then further characterize the invasiveness into a "T N M" format - with the "T" meaning tumor size, "N" meaning the degree to which it's invaded into the surrounding lymph nodes, and "M" meaning whether or not it has metastacized past the margins and been carried by the lymph/blood, into other parts of the body, with lots of subclass numbers regarding the degree of each of those.
+In this way, we can then further characterize the invasiveness into a "T N M" format - with the "T" meaning tumor size, "N" meaning the degree to which it's invaded into the surrounding lymph nodes, and "M" meaning whether or not it has metastasized.

-We also now do genetic testing on the tissue to determine initial genetic components, as well as any mutations that have or are occurring, so we can know which protocol pathway will result in the best outcome - surgery or not, radiation, chemo or not, immunologics or not, and whether the latter should be given neoadjuvant (before surgery or radiation) or adjuvant (along with surgery or radiation) and whether chemo/immunologics should be given concurrently or in a specific order.
+We often also do genetic testing on the tissue to determine the initial genetic components, as well as any mutations that have or are occurring, so we can know which protocol pathway will result in the best outcome – surgery, radiation, chemo or immunologics, as well as whether the latter two treatments should be given neoadjuvant (before surgery or radiation) or adjuvant (along with surgery or radiation) and whether chemo/immunologics should be given concurrently or in a specific order.

-You've likely heard of BRCA carriers, which are the basics, but also whether or not your cancer is PD-L1 positive can make a difference in treatment, as well as genetic mutation testing for BRAF, KRAS, EGFR, ALK, and ROS1 mutations and many others, which can also make a difference in your treatment, what your cancer will respond to and what it won't.
+You've likely heard of BRCA carriers, but additional generic determinants are also whether the cancer is PD-L1 positive and to what degree, as well as genetic mutation testing for BRAF, KRAS, EGFR, ALK, and ROS1 mutations, as well as many others, which can make a difference as to which cancer treatment will be the most effective.

 (Just as an FYI, HER2/neu-positive-only cancer isn't the type of breast cancer you'd want, either, as it's also in this same boat regarding regular hormones and difficult to treat, but there is an immunologic specifically for them called "Enhertu," which has some effect for some patients, but not effective enough, and it's also dependent on the genetic mutations you might have.)